-The importance of honesty in engineering, and a case study.
+The importance of honesty in engineering, and some case studies.

 As an engineer you are likely to be working for the benefit of a number of different groups of people, and in many cases you will have a duty to keep these people informed of relevant facts.
 The public trusts professionals to provide information that is as complete and accurate as possible.